aws-samples/sample-genai-reflection-for-bedrock/README.md

-# 🐝 Beehive
+# 🐝 GenAI Reflection for Bedrock

-A configurable extension to Bedrock which enhances performance by enabling additional compute at inference time.
-Using Beehive, we have seen significant performance gains over a single Bedrock call for mathematical arithmetic and Text2SQL capabilities.
+A configurable extension to Bedrock which enhances performance by enabling additional compute at inference time, allowing you to tradeoff the cost, accuracy and latency of a Bedrock solution.
+We have seen significant performance gains over a single Bedrock call for a wide range of domains using these techniques as shown below:

 <p align="center" width="100%">
     <img src="./examples/benchmarks/result.png"/>